 Get details on how the school handles special education.

-Ask the school how it provides services for kids with learning and attention issues.
+Ask the school how it provides services for kids with learning and thinking differences.
 A good school will have a reliable staff, a welcoming environment and a willingness to work with you on this.

 Keep in mind that charter schools are subject to all the laws that traditional public schools are subject to.
 This is true even if a charter school has strict rules, like a dress code, or is an online school where students and teachers don’t meet face-to-face.
 It would be illegal for a charter school to reject your son because of his needs.
 It would also be illegal for the school to ignore or refuse to follow any legal documents such as an IEP.